$2.7 million awarded for Wolverine carbon project

 A ruling is expected by year's end, he said.

-The initial dozen grants total $21.6 million and will be combined with $22.5 million in private funding.
+The initial dozen grants total $21.6 million and will be combined with $22.5 million in private funding, alongside a separate state loan for an advanced coal project under consideration by officials.
 Other recipients include cement and chemical plants, refineries, paper mills and factories.

 The Wolverine Power project would test organic compounds known as amines, which separate carbon dioxide from other gases given off when coal is burned.
 Instead of escaping up the smokestack, the CO2 is pumped underground.

-Carbon capture will not make the proposed Rogers City facility more acceptable to environmentalists who oppose more coal-fired plants in Michigan, said Lee Sprague, manager of the Sierra Club's Clean Energy Campaign.
+Carbon capture will not make the proposed Rogers City facility more acceptable to environmentalists who oppose more coal-fired plants in Michigan, and who have cited negative reviews of coal proposals in the state, said Lee Sprague, manager of the Sierra Club's Clean Energy Campaign.

 "Even if this works, the cost is going to be staggering," Sprague said.
 "It was premature to award taxpayer money to a plant that hasn't even been approved."